 Smart Subtitles: SRT, ASS, and Automatic Matching

 Subtitles seem simple on the surface.
 Display text at the right time.
-But getting them right involves file detection, format parsing, encoding handling, styling, and precise timing synchronization.
+But getting them right involves file detection, format handling, encoding, styling, and precise timing synchronization.

 Automatic Subtitle Matching